sequentech/deployment-tool/doc/complete-deployment.md

     exit
     exit

 Now you should be able to execute 'vagrant provision' without errors.
+A cleaner option is to do the locale-gen and dpkg-reconfigure just after the 'vagrant up --no-provision' command, avoiding getting an error before the first vagrant provision.

 ### Connecting auth1 with auth2